openshift-kni/oran-o2ims/README.md

 Note that by default all the servers listen on `localhost:8000`, so there will be conflicts if you try to run multiple servers in the same machine.
-The `--api-listener-address` option is used to select a port number that isn't in use.
+The `--api-listener-address` and `--metrics-listener-address` options are used to select a port number that isn't in use.

 The `cloud-id` is any string that you want to use as identifier of the O-Cloud instance.